Fiserv/universal-commerce/recipes/Split_Tender_Payment.md

 #### Description

-This request will complete the transaction which has been pre authorized.
+This request will complete the transaction which has been pre-authorized.

 #### Endpoint URL